2021 Tennessee Cessna Citation crash: Accident

 The aircraft took off from Smyrna Airport in Smyrna, Tennessee, at 10:53 a.m. for a planned Federal Aviation Regulations Part 91 personal flight to Palm Beach International Airport.
 After takeoff, the aircraft started a right turn and climbed to an altitude of 2900 ft before descending to 1800 ft, climbing again to 3000 ft, and then descending into the lake, two minutes and one second after departure.

 The Federal Aviation Administration (FAA) stated that seven people were on board.

 Witnesses on the lake reported that the aircraft impacted the water near the Fate Sanders Recreation Area.
 Authorities secured a debris field, and an oil sheen was observed at the site.

 At an evening press conference on May 29, Captain Joshua Sanders of the Rutherford County Fire Department stated that, after search operations on the lake since 11:00 a.m., the response had shifted from rescue to recovery.

 Dive teams from Rutherford County Fire & Rescue, the Metro Nashville Office of Emergency Management, the Metro Nashville Police Department, and the Wilson County Emergency Management Agency recovered several components of the aircraft and human remains.

 In addition to water-based operations, authorities operated drones to search for debris that might have drifted from the crash site.

 Drone operations continued over the debris field, and air traffic was restricted within a 1-nautical-mile (1.9 km) radius of the site up to 500 ft altitude.

 Retired FAA inspector Larry Williams stated that the event occurred too quickly for the pilot to issue a distress call.

 Weather conditions

 Weather reports indicated the presence of an overcast cloud layer at 1300 ft in the area at the time.

-The Victims
+Victims

-Seven occupants were killed, including actor Joe Lara, his wife, and her son-in-law.
-Authorities later released the identities of all victims.
+All seven aircraft occupants were killed, including actor Joe Lara, his wife Gwen Shamblin Lara, and her son-in-law.